Close menu Resources for... William & Mary

 Fraternity & Sorority Life (Fraternities, Sororities, How to Join, Resources) - A community is comprised of many different components, and the Fraternity & Sorority Community at William & Mary is no different.
 Not only are we made up of 1600+ members belonging to approximately 32 chapters, but we are also a community with three governing councils (and executive boards), an honor organization, and staff.

 Residence Life (Move in, Move out, Housing, Community Engagement on Campus) - Residence Life provides a home where William & Mary students may flourish both personally and academically.
 We do this by partnering with our residents to create caring and responsible communities.
-Through our variety of living options and 150+ trained and talented student staff, we work to make your living experience safe, secure and
+W&M students will be able to determine what it means to be in community with others and their responsibility in its development and evolution as empowered leaders.
+Through our variety of living options and 150+ trained and talented student and professional staff, we work to make your living experience enjoyable, secure, and comfortable.

 [[myroom]] | 757-221-4314

-Student Affairs (Campus Living, Career Development, Health & Wellness, Student Engagement & Leadership, Student Success, The Haven) - Through student-centered programs, policies, and services, the Division of Student Affairs prepares students to learn, lead, and live with integrity and purpose.
+Student Affairs (Campus Living, Health & Wellness, Student Engagement & Leadership, Student Success, The Haven) - Through student-centered programs, policies, and services, the Division of Student Affairs supports the academic enterprise and our students by preparing them to learn, engage, and grow with integrity, wellness, and purpose.
 Our vision is to create an engaging learning environment where community is strengthened and individuals flourish.

 [[studentaffairs]] | 757-221-1236

-Student Leadership Development (Clubs & Organizations, Greek Life, Leadership Development Initiatives, Student Assembly) - At William & Mary, we believe that student leadership development is a cornerstone in supporting our students to become engaged citizens.
+Student Leadership Development (Clubs & Organizations, Fraternity/Sorority Life, Leadership Development Initiatives, Student Government, Hazing Prevention) - At William & Mary, we believe that student leadership development is a cornerstone in supporting our students to become engaged citizens.
 Leaders develop a skill set to adapt to change, craft creative solutions, and seize opportunities.
-Getting involved gives you a limitless practice field, and we're here to support you!
+Getting involved gives you a limitless practice field, and we’re here to support you!
+Check out TribeLink for the directory of Recognized Student Organizations.

 [[leadership]]